Son-Daehan/chat_app/outline.md

 Client

 - Be able to see chat history
-- Have Redux store chat history and send it to the client
+- Have Redis store chat history and send it to the client

 State Management

-- User
+- xx - User
 - Authenticated/Logged-in?
-- Registration
+- xx - Registration
-- First Name
+- xx - First Name
-- Last Name
+- xx - Last Name
-- Email
+- xx - Email
-- Password
+- xx - Password

+use redux for these or just pull from redis...

 - Chat Input Text
 - Chat Log
 - User text input